ethical-programmer/create-discobase/README.md

 - 🔤 Prefix Commands Support
 - ➗ Slash Commands Support
 - 🔔 Automatic Detection of Missing Intents
+- ⚙️ **Configurable Function Execution:** Allows for setting properties such as `once`, `interval`, `retryAttempts`, `maxExecution`, and `initializer` in your functions to control execution patterns.
+Ideal for scheduling tasks or retrying operations with ease.
 - 🗂️ **Error Logging:** Automatic logging of runtime errors into an `errors` folder.
 - 📊 **Discobase Dashboard:** View and manage your bot's statistics and settings easily.
 - 🔧 **Discobase Generate Command:** Generate new commands and events with ease.
 For example: